.png)

 3. Better client conversations and advisory outcomes - Accountants who stay current on industry trends are better equipped to guide clients proactively, particularly around cash flow, forecasting, and decision-making.

-4. Renewed motivation and engagement - Getting out of the office and connecting with peers reminds people why they chose accounting as a career in the first place.
+4. Renewed motivation and engagement - Getting out of the office and connecting with peers is incredibly rejouvenating and reminds people of how engaging the accounting industry is.

-One of the biggest shifts in recent years is who accounting firms send to conferences.
-High-performing firms are no longer limiting attendance to partners alone.
+One of the biggest shifts in recent years is who accounting firms send to conferences as high-performing firms are no longer limiting attendance to partners alone.
 Instead, they intentionally include:

-This creates a multiplier effect.
-Rather than one person attending and returning to business as usual, firms that plan ahead often:
+This creates a multiplier effect - instead of one person attending and returning to business as usual, firms that plan ahead often:

 The result is a more modern, adaptable accounting firm - not just a well-traveled partner.